 Handlebars & Stem

-After several iterations of fitting and testing, my bike was fitted with a 610mm flat bar and an 85mm stem with a 15-degree rise.
+After several hours of trial and error, my bike was fitted with a 610mm flat bar and an 85mm stem with a 15-degree rise.

-After a few weeks of riding, I changed them.
+After a few weeks of test-riding, I changed the flat bars for risers.

-(This is pretty typical behaviour when getting a bike tweaked to perfection for expedition touring.)
+(Did I mention a substantial test riding period is recommended when getting a bike tweaked to perfection for expedition touring?)

 It’s unlikely that my setup would work for you, but I can guarantee that time spent trying a range of options, rather than relying on guesswork, will deliver you the best possible results.
 Bad fit isn’t something you want to discover when you’re already on the road.